ktogre/My_blockchain_dev_journey/practical_phase_RemixIDE/README.md

 ## License
-All code in this repository is released under the [MIT License](/practical-phase/LICENSE).
+All code in this repository is released under the [MIT License](./LICENSE)
 Feel free to learn, reuse, or adapt anything.

 ## Author
 Name: Ktogre
 Started: July 2025
-Goal: To Become a blockchain developer
+Goal: To Become a blockchain developer.